Trainings for Providers

 Facilitated by Amber Furness, LISW-S.

-Assessing and Treating ADHD in Women
+Identifying and Treating ADHD in Women

 Many women with ADHD go unseen, misunderstood as anxious, overwhelmed, or “not trying hard enough.”
 This course helps clinicians recognize what’s often missed.